cardano-scaling/hydra/docs/monthly/2023-04-monthly.md

 because of the collaborative approach and tight loops of interaction between the individual teams.

-All things considered, the project can be considered on-track.
-We are very close to cut our first mainnet compatible release and the rising number of user requests and interested developers are a good indicator that adoption of Hydra is increasing.
+All things considered, the project can be considered on track.
+We are very close to cutting our first mainnet-compatible release and the rising number of user requests and interested developers are good indicators that adoption of Hydra is increasing.